mattyork/TypescriptDependencyInjection/readme.md

     > npm install
     > npm run all

-See the the `scripts` in package.json for finer grained npm scripts
+See the the `scripts` in `package.json` for finer grained npm scripts

 # todo

 1. Better static typing for bindings overrides.
 Currently any object can be overridden with anything.
 Compiler should enforce that objects have same interface.
-2. ES5 compatibility.
-But Map is so useful...
+Maybe: Use TS 1.6's abstract class to define an @Injectable, have a @DefaultProvider that inherits from the @Injectable abstract class to give default implementation, and have a @Provider for mocks.
+All @Providers would still need to be passed in to the Injector's constructor.